 Signal Type (Active Low) Open collector/drain output from power supply.
 Pull-up to VSB located in system.

 Alert# = High OK

-Alert# = Low Power Alert to system
+Alert# = Low Power Ale ert to system

 MIN MAX

 Logic level low voltage, Isink=4 mA 0 V 0.4 V

 Logic level high voltage, Isink=50 μA 3.46 V

 Sink current, Alert# = low 4 mA

 Sink current, Alert# = high 50 μΑ

 Alert# rise and fall time 100 μs

-Table 26.
+Table 43.
 SMBAlert# Signal Characteristics

-2.1.7 Thermal CLST
+3.2.7 Thermal CLST

 The power supply shall assert the SMBAlert signal when a temperature sensor crosses a warning threshold.
-Refer to the Intel® Common Hardware and Firmware Requirements for CRPS Power Supplier for detailed requirements.
+Refer to the Intel "Common Hardware and Firmware Requirements for CRPS Power Supplier" for detailed requirements.

-2.1.8 Power Supply Diagnostic "Black Box"
+3.2.8 Power Supply Diagnostic "Black Box"

 The power supply saves the latest PMBus data and other pertinent data into nonvolatile memory when a critical event shuts down the power supply.
-This data is accessible by the SMBus interface with an external source providing power to the 12Vstby output.
+This data is accessible via the SMBus interface with an external source providing power to the 12Vstby output.

-Refer to the Intel® Common Hardware and Firmware Requirements for CRPS Power Supplier for detailed requirements.
+Refer to the Intel "Common Hardware and Firmware Requirements for CRPS Power Supplier" for detailed requirements.

-2.1.9 Firmware Uploader
+3.2.9 Firmware Uploader

-The power supply has the capability to update its firmware from the PMBus interface while it is in standby mode.
+The power supply has the capability to update its firmware via the PMBus interface while it is in standby mode.
 This FW can be updated when in the system and in standby mode and outside the system with power applied to the 12Vstby pins.

-Refer to the Intel® Common Hardware and Firmware Requirements for CRPS Power Supplier for detailed requirements.
+Refer to the Intel "Common Hardware and Firmware Requirements for CRPS Power Supplier" for detailed requirements.

-2.2 1200-W Power Supply
+3.3 1200-W Power Supply